SpektraSystems/Azure-Arc-for-Kubernetes/07-Optional-Exercises.md

     ```
     ![](./images/arc-000.png)

-2. For this exercise, you can use the following sample repository: https://github.com/Azure/arc-helm-demo.git
+2. For this exercise, you will use the following sample repository: https://github.com/Azure/arc-helm-demo.git

     ![](./images/arc-000.png)

 3. This is the structure of the Git Repo: